 Example: You don’t have to talk to me about this right now, but there will be no more computer use until we have this conversation.”

 Well, if this isn’t something that throws guilt directly into the face of parents… This form of backtalk is one of the hardest to hear.

 However, you can reinforce the rules you have set and discussed that the issue is not about love.

 Example: “This isn’t about love; this is about the rules we have in our family about screen time on weekends.“

 Try to avoid responses that justify that you do love them because you did x,y,z for them lately.

 Ending The Backtalk In Your Home

-Backtalk comes in the form of eye-rolling, shouting matches and sometimes profanity.
+Backtalk comes in the form of eye-rolling, shouting matches, and sometimes profanity.

-If your children are feeling disrespected or bossed around, needing more independence, or simply needing guidance for learning to express their feelings, you can expect to receive some eye rolls and backtalk from them.
+If your children are feeling disrespected or bossed around, needing more independence, or merely needing guidance for learning to express their feelings, you can expect to receive some eye rolls and backtalk from them.

-Remember that keeping calm, setting house rules, creating meaningful daily connections and providing opportunities for your children to be independent are great ways to end the backtalk in your home.
+Remember that keeping calm, setting house rules, creating meaningful daily connections, and providing opportunities for your children to be independent are great ways to end the backtalk in your home.